0xAX/linux-insides/Timers/timers-7.md

 Current date/time: 03-26-2016/16:42:02
 ```

-As you already may know, an userspace application does not call a system call directly from the kernel space.
+As you may already know, a userspace application does not call a system call directly from the kernel space.
 Before the actual system call entry will be called, we call a function from the standard library.
 In my case it is [glibc](https://en.wikipedia.org/wiki/GNU_C_Library), so I will consider this case.
-The implementation of the `gettimeofday` function is located in ths [sysdeps/unix/sysv/linux/x86/gettimeofday.c](https://sourceware.org/git/?p=glibc.git;a=blob;f=sysdeps/unix/sysv/linux/x86/gettimeofday.c;h=36f7c26ffb0e818709d032c605fec8c4bd22a14e;hb=HEAD) source code file.
-As you already may know, the `gettimeofday` is not usual system call.
-It is located in the special area which is called `vDSO` (you can read more about it in the [part](https://0xax.gitbooks.io/linux-insides/content/SysCall/syscall-3.html) which describes this concept).
+The implementation of the `gettimeofday` function is located in the [sysdeps/unix/sysv/linux/x86/gettimeofday.c](https://sourceware.org/git/?p=glibc.git;a=blob;f=sysdeps/unix/sysv/linux/x86/gettimeofday.c;h=36f7c26ffb0e818709d032c605fec8c4bd22a14e;hb=HEAD) source code file.
+As you already may know, the `gettimeofday` is not a usual system call.
+It is located in the special area which is called `vDSO` (you can read more about it in the [part](https://0xax.gitbooks.io/linux-insides/content/SysCall/syscall-3.html), which describes this concept).

-The `glibc` implementation of the `gettimeofday` tries to resolve the given symbol, in our case this symbol is `__vdso_gettimeofday` by the call of the `_dl_vdso_vsym` internal function.
-If the symbol will not be resolved, it returns `NULL` and we fallback to the call of the usual system call:
+The `glibc` implementation of `gettimeofday` tries to resolve the given symbol; in our case this symbol is `__vdso_gettimeofday` by the call of the `_dl_vdso_vsym` internal function.
+If the symbol cannot be resolved, it returns `NULL` and we fallback to the call of the usual system call:

 ```C
 return (_dl_vdso_vsym ("__vdso_gettimeofday", &linux26)
   ?: (void*) (&__gettimeofday_syscall));
 ```

 The `gettimeofday` entry is located in the [arch/x86/entry/vdso/vclock_gettime.c](https://github.com/torvalds/linux/blob/master/arch/x86/entry/vdso/vclock_gettime.c) source code file.
-As we can see the `gettimeofday` is weak alias of the `__vdso_gettimeofday`:
+As we can see the `gettimeofday` is a weak alias of the `__vdso_gettimeofday`:

 ```C
 int gettimeofday(struct timeval *, struct timezone *)